 - Oscillating, short stroke application

-- Commonly found in steering systems, conveyors and lifting equipment
+- Found in steering systems, conveyors and lifting equipment

 - These are like a rack gear but the track is thinner and pliable